Cover photo by https://unsplash.com/@manucosen

 But if you mean that no matter how good you are at Japanese and what kind of people you hang out with, that you'll always be seen as "the foreigner", the issue is more nuanced than that.

 I can't speak to other people's experiences, but I live a lot of my personal and work life using Japanese.
 I learned in Osaka, so I speak like a person from that area, and I can tell you with absolute certainty that people have straight-up forgotten that I wasn't Japanese and I don't look even remotely Japanese.
 Not even a little.

 I've had more than one friend be surprised when we went out and they handed me the English menu, and when I told them it's because I don't look Japanese they laughed and said they forgot.

 My friend was asked by a coworker if he was going to vote in Japan's elections.
 When he said he couldn't, they asked why.
-When he said because he isn't Japanese, they said they forgot.
-He is SUPER white, and they at assumed he at least had voting rights.
+He had to remind them that he isn't a Japanese national.
+He doesn't look "traditionally Japanese", but they assumed he at least had voting rights.

 But if you mean that Japanese people you've gotten to know won't accept you for one of their own, that has not been the case in my experience.

 I've seen it all over the spectrum.
 I work, on average, about three or four hours of overtime.
 Per year.

 I also personally had someone that called me - in distress - because their company had them working weekends and going home on the last train, every day.
 This company is known for being particularly abusive during the busy times of the year, and that's certainly not a rare story.

 I'm about to follow this with what I think is going to easily be the most controversial, polarizing part of this whole article.

 If you work in Osaka or Tokyo, in tech, and you regularly have overtime that makes you unhappy, that is most likely your fault.
 Hear me out.